NanoleafTechnologies/SatX-Technologies/README.md

 ## Satellite Code
 The code for the satellite itself can be found in the folder /SatelliteCode in this repo.
 There are three files, each for the three main modules of the satellite.
  1.Satellite on-board unit
  2.Ground station unit
  3.On-board Camera Unit

-The code must be compiled using a .ino compiler such as the Arduino IDE before uploading.
+The code must be compiled using a .ino compiler such as the Arduino IDE before uploading to each module.

 ## Data Analyzation Tools
-The data analyzation tools are used for analyzing the data retrieved from the satellite while in-air or after a lanuch.
+The data analyzation tools are used for analyzing the data retrieved from the satellite while in-air and after a launch.
 | Tool | Folder |
 | ------ | ------ |
 | SatX Fire | [SatxFire/C++/main.cpp] |